The 10 Essentials for Hiking and Backpacking

 If you Google “10 essentials” and “hiking,” the lists you find will vary.
 Most of the discrepancies are due to the way the items are categorized.
 The lists also differ between day hiking and overnight backpacking.

-I firmly believe that certain hiking conditions require items that are not on the standard 10 Essentials lists.
+I firmly believe that some hiking conditions require items not on the standard 10 Essentials lists.
 For example, trekking poles and crampons are essential on icy trails.

 Below is my list of 10 Essentials for backpacking, categorized in the way that I think makes the most sense.
 Remember, some hiking conditions may require items not on this list.